otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

 This document will eventually become an XEP.

-This document will be used to define what issues need to be addressed for OTRv4 to work correctly over XMPP.
+This document defines what issues need to be addressed for OTRv4 to work correctly over XMPP.

 ## Important issues to consider over XMPP

 ### Multicasting/synchronization

-First some overview of how other protocols approach the problem:
+First an overview of how other protocols approach the problem:

 #### OMEMO

-From the security audit (including some of our comments):
+From its security audit (including some of our comments):

 "Assume Alice wants to send an OMEMO encrypted message from her phone.
 She can detect that Bob’s device(s) support OMEMO by requesting his device list with